cpmpercussion/homepage/_posts/2010-05-21-testing-ir-lighting-system-for-strike-on-stage.md

 type: post
 published: true
 meta: {}
+description: "We carefully aimed our 8 infrared security lights at the screen and then stuck them in place with velcro.
+The velcro dots help us to keep the lights in"
 ---

 We carefully aimed our 8 infrared security lights at the screen and then stuck them in place with velcro.
 The velcro dots help us to keep the lights in the same direction when we take apart the frame for touring.